Supportive Services & Care Management

 Our congregate house is located at the Hansen Village housing complex, a mixed use development operated by the Sandwich Housing Authority in conjunction with the Executive Office of Elder Affairs.

-The residents of the Congregate House receive the supportive, social, and health services needs to assist individuals who want to continue living independently.
+The residents of the Congregate House receive the supportive, social, and health services needed to assist individuals who want to continue living independently.

 Residents maintain their own living units, but share common areas such as living rooms, dining, and kitchen facilities.
 An on-site coordinator helps to arrange needed services.
 To be eligible, an adult must qualify for public housing and be physically able to live on their own.
 Space is provided for residents to store their own food and prepare their own meals; an optional meal plan is available for the evening meal.